As of 2 April 2019

 - Herbert Treutinger

 No further committees were appointed, particularly in view of the fact that a consistent flow of all corporate and other relevant information to all members of a six-person Supervisory Board is eminently achievable.
-Further committees can be formed as the need arises.
+However, further committees can be formed as the need arises.

 The Supervisory Board may adopt resolutions provided that a minimum of four members take part in the procedure.
 Resolutions may be adopted by means of a simple majority.
 If the number of votes on both sides is equal, the Chairman of the Supervisory Board has the casting vote.